SoftwareHeritage/swh-docs/docs/user/deposit/references/errors.rst

 code artefact.

 - check the ``type=application/XXX`` header matches your file format
-- refer to the `prepare your deposit <deposit-prepare>` section to find what kind of file formats are supported
+- refer to the :doc:`../howto/prepare` section to find what kind of file formats are supported